kubeslice-ent/egs-installation/README.md

      ```

 2. **Modify the Configuration File:**
-   - Navigate to the cloned repository and locate the input configuration YAML file. `egs-installer-config.yaml`
+   - Navigate to the cloned repository and locate the input configuration YAML file `egs-installer-config.yaml`.
    - Update the following mandatory parameters:
      - **Image Pull Secrets:**
        - Insert the image pull secrets received via email as part of the registration process: